EvanHerman/yikes-inc-easy-mailchimp-eu-compliance-extension/README.md

 # Yikes MailChimp EU Law Compliance Extension

-This addon extends the base plugin, Easy MailChimp by Yikes Inc](https://github.com/yikesinc/yikes-inc-easy-mailchimp-extender/tree/staging), by adding a check box below all of your forms to ensure your site complies with EU laws.
+This addon extends the base plugin, [Easy MailChimp by Yikes Inc](https://github.com/yikesinc/yikes-inc-easy-mailchimp-extender/tree/staging), by adding a check box below all of your forms to ensure your site complies with EU laws.

 ### Preview Screenshot: